jhubbardsf/reddit-mint-post/README.md

 /u/CommentNFTMinter 0xTHEIR_POLY_ADDRESS

 Note: I've been testing it around in /r/CommentNFTTest.
 Idk how well my bot will work elsewhere since it's brand new (and has low karma so might get caught in a lot of spam filters), but he's an approved submitted to that test subreddit.

+Also, there was originally a SvelteKit frontend part that was later removed which is why the vercel link is still there.
+Please ignore.